anandsuralkar/My-Projects/README.md

 # My projects
-This repository contains all the personal projects that I made in last 2years.
+This repository contains some of the personal projects that I made in last 2years.
 The projects are in the domain of full stack website development, website scraping, AIML, game development, etc.